Graduate Certificate in Special Education for Cultural Responsiveness and Equity in Teaching

 Make a Positive Impact in Diverse Classrooms

-Enhance your skills to meet the needs of students with diverse cultural and linguistic backgrounds and those with varying social and learning abilities with a Graduate Certificate in Special Education for Culturally and Linguistically Diverse Learners from the George Washington University (GW).
+Enhance your skills to meet the needs of students with diverse cultural and linguistic backgrounds and those with varying social and learning abilities with a Graduate Certificate in Special Education for Cultural Responsiveness and Equity in Teaching (SECRET) from the George Washington University (GW).

 In this certificate program, you will focus on the inter-relationships of school, home and community to improve the quality of education for children with diverse needs.
 A holistic approach to the curriculum utilizes the latest research, theory and data-driven best practices to prepare you to empower and improve the quality of learning for children with diverse needs.

-GW's Graduate Certificate in Special Education for Culturally and Linguistically Diverse Learners consists of 18-credit hours and can be completed in 1 year.
+This program was previously named Graduate Certificate in Special Education for Culturally and Linguistically Diverse Learners.

-- SPED 6277 Teaching the Culturally and Linguistically Diverse Student with Special Needs: Methods, Materials and Classroom Management (3 credits)
+SPED 6277 Teaching Culturally and Linguistically Diverse Students with Disabilities (3 credits)

-- SPED 6266 The Development of Language in Young (exceptional) Children (3 credits)
+SPED 6266 The Development of Language and Literacy

-- SPED 6268 Development of Children with Disabilities (3 credits)
+SPED 6268 Development of Children and Youth with Disabilities

-- SPED 6272 Strategies for Inclusion: Addressing Needs of Special Populations (3 credits)
+SPED 6272 Strategies for Inclusion: Addressing the Needs of Diverse Learners

-- SPED 6275 The Culturally and Linguistically Diverse Student with Disabilities: Policy, Research, and Trends (3 credits)
+SPED 6275 The Culturally and Linguistically Diverse Student with Disabilities: Policy, Research, and Trends

 Successful completion of this graduate certificate will prepare you to understand the impact of students’ needs on classroom learning.
 Through applied coursework, you will build the academic foundation while learning appropriate methodologies necessary to develop individualized instruction plans and help culturally and linguistically diverse students succeed in your classroom.

-The Master's in Special Education for Culturally and Linguistically Diverse Learners from the George Washington University (GW) prepares you for a career in a variety of roles in special education, including diversity coordinator, early K-12 teacher or instructional coach for a wide range of educational systems.
+The Graduate Certificate in Special Education for Culturally and Linguistically Diverse Learners from GW prepares you for a career in a variety of roles in special education, including diversity coordinator, early K-12 teacher or instructional coach for a wide range of educational systems.

 Within this field, the U.S. Bureau of Labor Statistics reports job growth of 6% over the next ten years with better screening and identification of various disabilities in children increasing the demand for special education services.
 In addition, children with disabilities are being identified earlier and enrolled into special education programs.
 This is increasing the need for special education preschool teachers with job growth expected to reach 16% by 2022 1 , of which there is a particular demand for special education teachers who possess the skills to teach culturally and linguistically diverse learners.